-The Company has elected to use the alternative method permitted by the rule, which requires the maintenance of minimum net capital (as defined) equal to the greater of \$1,000,000 or 2% of aggregate debit balances arising from client transactions (as defined).
+The Company has elected to use the alternative method permitted by the rule, which requires the maintenance of minimum net capital, as defined, equal to the greater of \$1,000,000 or 2% of aggregate debit balances arising from client transactions, as defined.
 The alternative method prohibits withdrawal of equity capital or payment of cash dividends if net capital does not exceed 5% of aggregate debit items, prohibits withdrawal of subordinated capital if net capital does not exceed 4% of aggregate debit items and subjects the Company to certain notification provisions.

-As an FCM, the Company is also subject to the net capital requirements of the CFTC Regulation 1.17 and requirements of the National Futures Association, and is required to maintain adjusted net capital (as defined), equivalent to the greater of 8% of customer and noncustomer risk maintenance margin requirements on all positions (as defined), or \$20,000,000 plus 5% of the amount of retail foreign exchange balances in excess of \$10,000,000.
-Prior to June 30, 2016, the Company ceased participation in retail foreign exchange transactions, and on August 22, 2016, the Company withdrew its registration as a Forex Dealer Member thereby eliminating the retail foreign exchange minimum capital requirement on a prospective basis.
-These CFTC regulations also prohibit a broker dealer from repaying subordinated borrowings, paying cash dividends, making loans to its parent, affiliates, or employees, or otherwise entering into transactions which would result in a reduction of its total net capital to less than 150% of its required minimum capital.
-An FCM's ability to make capital and certain other distributions is subject to the rules and regulations of various exchanges, clearing organizations and other regulatory agencies which may have capital requirements that are greater than the CFTC's.
+As an FCM, the Company is also subject to the net capital requirements of the CFTC Regulation 1.17 and requirements of the National Futures Association, and is required to maintain adjusted net capital, as defined, equivalent to 8% of customer and noncustomer risk maintenance margin requirements on all positions, as defined.
+These CFTC regulations also prohibit a broker-dealer from repaying subordinated borrowings, paying cash dividends, making loans to its parent, affiliates or employees, or otherwise entering into transactions, which would result in a reduction of its total net capital to less than 150% of its required minimum capital.
+An FCM's ability to make capital and certain other distributions is subject to the rules and regulations of various exchanges, clearing organizations and other regulatory agencies, which may have capital requirements that are greater than the CFTC's.

-The Company, as a dually registered broker dealer and FCM, is required to maintain net capital in excess of the greater of the SEC or CFTC minimum financial requirements.
-At June 30, 2016, the Company had net capital of \$155,487,000 that was 18% of aggregate debit items and \$103,332,000 in excess of the \$52,155,000 required minimum net capital at that date.
+The Company, as a dually registered broker-dealer and FCM, is required to maintain net capital in excess of the greater of the SEC or CFTC minimum financial requirements.
+At June 30, 2017, the Company had net capital of \$171,061,000 that was 15% of aggregate debit items and \$147,719,000 in excess of the \$23,342,000 required minimum net capital at that date.